Antipodes parakeet: Behaviour and ecology

-These parakeets eat leaves, buds, grass, and tussock stalks, as well as sometimes feeding on seeds, flowers, and will scavenge dead seabirds.
+These parakeets eat leaves, buds, grass, and tussock stalks, as well as sometimes feeding on seeds and flowers, and sometimes scavenge dead seabirds.
 The Antipodes parakeet also preys on grey-backed storm petrels, entering burrows to kill incubating adults, even digging at the entrance if it is too small.

-Antipodes parakeets spend much of their time on the ground and in very small groups, in pairs or solitary.
+Antipodes parakeets spend much of their time on the ground and in very small groups, in pairs, or alone.

-They are quite inquisitive, territorial, probing and mischievous.
+They are quite inquisitive, territorial, probing, and mischievous.

-Their nest is in a tunnel 2 metres beneath the fibrous peat away from the wind.
+Their nest is in a tunnel 2 m beneath fibrous peat away from the wind.

 Status

-The population is stable but conservation status is Vulnerable.
+Their population is stable, but their conservation status is vulnerable.
 The population is 2,000-3,000.

-Originally entirely restricted to the islands that bear their name there is now a small captive population, founded with less than 20 individuals, on the mainland.
+Originally entirely restricted to the islands that bear their name, a small captive population, founded with less than 20 individuals, now inhabits the mainland.